GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Abstract

 \section{Abstract}

 Authorship verification (AV) is the task of determining whether two texts were written by the same author and has been studied extensively, predominantly for English data.
 In contrast, large-scale benchmarks and systematic evaluations for other languages remain scarce.
-We address this gap by introducing GerAV, a comprehensive benchmark for German AV comprising over 600k labeled text pairs.
+We address this gap by introducing GerAV, a comprehensive benchmark for German AV comprising over 400k labeled text pairs.
 GerAV is built from Twitter and Reddit data, with the Reddit part further divided into in-domain and cross-domain message-based subsets, as well as a profile-based subset.
 This design enables controlled analysis of the effects of data source, topical domain, and text length.
 Using the provided training splits, we conduct a systematic evaluation of strong baselines and state-of-the-art models and find that our best approach, a fine-tuned large language model, outperforms recent baselines by up to 0.09 absolute F1 score and surpasses GPT-5 in a zero-shot setting by 0.08.
 We further observe a trade-off between specialization and generalization: models trained on specific data types perform best under matching conditions but generalize less well across data regimes, a limitation that can be mitigated by combining training sources.
-Overall, GerAV provides a challenging and versatile benchmark for advancing research on German and cross-domain AV.\footnote{We plan to release our datasets and tuned models for research purposes and will make the code available on GitHub.}
+Overall, GerAV provides a challenging and versatile benchmark for advancing research on German and cross-domain AV.\footnote{Our code and information about data access are available on \href{https://github.com/NL2G/GerAV/}{GitHub}.}